kristendaya/kristendaya/README.md

  # KRISTEN DAYA LEE

-  Currently living in Korea.
-I'm a junior web developer but interested in Chatbot and LLM as well.
+A junior web developer

+Currently living in Korea

+recently in Chatbot project